pranigopu/pranigopu.github.io/docs/philosophy/epistemology/rationality-in-practice.md

 _Consciousness has an identity and is finite in scope and capacity._

 This is the first important fact to consider when learning to use one's mind.
-The definite nature and the finiteness of one's mental and thus volitional mechanism imply that to use one's mind effectively, i.e. rationally, one must use it as efficiently as possible (of course, efficiency properly understood implies no cost to overall efficacy and only leads to its improvement).
+The definite nature and the finiteness of one's mental and volitional mechanism imply that to use one's mind effectively, i.e. rationally, one must use it as efficiently as possible (of course, efficiency properly understood implies no cost to overall efficacy and only leads to its improvement).
 Hence, the primary method of using one's mind is unit reduction, i.e. the process of reducing the number of conscious units held in one's mind while retaining the whole relevant context of information; this may involve omitting many non-essential details (non-essential with respect to one's context).
 Hence, we get...

 **KEY POINT 2**: